arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/wifi-101-library-examples/wifi-101-library-examples.md

 Your board should be in the list of the available serial ports.
 If not, please check that it is properly configured in the Tools menu.

 To update the firmware you should choose the right typer of board.
-You can find your model looking at the WiFi module: the first line in the sticker or the last line of the silk print on the right side of the PCB shows the microcontroller model.
+You can find your model looking at the Wi-Fi module: the first line in the sticker or the last line of the silk print on the right side of the PCB shows the microcontroller model.
 It can be either MR210PA or MR510PB and the last letter shows yor model accordingly.

 ![Find the model.](assets/MKR1000_RevA_B_20copy.png)